Purpose

 Examples

-Prepare data.
-First, set the
+Prepare the data.
+First, set the path of

 obclient> SET GLOBAL secure_file_priv = "/home/admin/"; Query OK, 0 rows affected obclinet> \q ByeNote